Sagol 59

 Khen Rotem, known by his stage name Sagol 59 (סגול 59; born on October 1, 1968), is an Israeli rapper, singer, songwriter and guitarist.
 He is best known for being a Jerusalem-based hip-hop MC and has been hailed as the "Israeli godfather of hip hop."
 He also writes about music for many Israeli publications, including Haaretz and the Tel Aviv guide City Mouse.
+He also teaches Rap and Hip Hop classes at the Rimon School of Jazz and Contemporary Music.

 Biography

 Personal life

 Rotem was born in Israel and raised on a kibbutz, Ein HaHoresh.
 He served for three years in the Israel Defense Forces.
 His political views have been described as left wing, although he says, "I try to look at things from the human side and not so much the political side."

 He grew up listening to and playing rock and blues music, and was first exposed to hip hop in the late-80s.
 In 1991-92 he lived in England, where he first heard Ice Cube's Death Certificate, which he says is the record that made him “in awe of this whole hip hop thing.”
 He took the name Sagol 59 ("Purple 59") from his kibbutz laundry tag identification code.